Chike17/shorten.io/README.md

-#shortly-express
+#shortly.io
-This is a project I completed as a student at [hackreactor](http://hackreactor.com).
-This project was worked on with a pair.
+This is a project I worked on to showcase my skills with authentication and developing a full-stack application.